Did you know that you can make money at home as a virtual assistant (or “VA” as people call it)?

 What Does a Virtual Assistant Do?

-As a VA, you do a variety of tasks for another blogger to keep their website up and running.
-In return, they pay you.
+As a VA, you’re paid for doing a variety of online tasks for someone else.
 VA work is completely remote, which makes it ideal for job flexibility.

-The reason a blogger hires a virtual assistant is because she doesn’t have the time or energy to do all of the tasks herself.
+The reason someone hires a virtual assistant is because she doesn’t have the time to do all of the tasks herself.
 She needs to outsource simpler tasks, which she can do with a VA.

-Examples of tasks you’ll do as a virtual assistant include: 1) schedule blog posts, 2) edit blog photos, 3) post on social media, 4) write and respond to emails, 5) conduct research for blog posts, and 6) anything else that can be done online for the blogger!
+Examples of tasks a VA does are: 1) schedule blog posts, 2) edit blog photos, 3) post on social media, 4) write and respond to emails, 5) conduct research for blog posts, and 6) anything else that can be done online for the blogger.

 How Much Is a Virtual Assistant Paid?